-Once students have a strong under-standing about biomes, group students into teams of 3-4.
-Assign each team the task of creating a travel web site for a tour through a different biome.
+Once students have a foundational understanding about all of the biomes, group students into teams of 3-4.
+Assign each team the task of creating a travel brochure for a tour through a specific biome.

 Have student teams research the following questions about their biome: